 • Unless used with other natural herbs like indigo and amla, henna on its own is reddish-orange dye

-Henna Dye Process
+Henna hair Dye Process

 Variation of Henna